tudelft-cda-lab/SAGE/CONTRIBUTING.md

 If you want to add new test cases, feel free to do so.
 For Python tests, you can add them to the `tests.py` file.
 In addition, you can add the new tests to the GitHub Actions by modifying the `.github/workflows/test.yml` file.
 The tests, however, need first be approved, see the procedure above.

+### Updating the docker branch

+Make sure that the changes that you have introduced do not affect the `docker` branch.
+In case they do, you also have to create a Pull Request to the `docker` branch that will take those changes into account.
+This might happen, for example, if you change the structure of the files.

 ## GitHub Actions

 The workflow of the GitHub Actions is structured as follows: